‘Little People, Big World’: Jeremy And Audrey Roloff Now Resting At Home With Baby Ember Jean

 Even after being official homeowners, Jeremy and Audrey didn’t immediately move in.
 They spent almost three months renovating the place, turning it into their very own DIY project.
 Thankfully, they finished all construction work just before Audrey’s due date.

 “At 38 weeks pregnant, we FINALLY moved into our house!”
-Audrey wrote in her latest blog post entitled “My 3rd Timester of Pregnancy.”
+Audrey wrote in her latest blog post entitled “My 3rd Trimester of Pregnancy.”

 LPBW fans haven’t gotten a full tour of the house yet, but based on the few pictures Audrey and Jeremy have posted on social media, it looks amazing!
 Baby Ember Jean will surely love the special nest her parents have so carefully prepared for her.